jtrovato/Context_ID_and_SMT/README.md

 Getting Started
 ===============

 To begin, download the starter kit.
-In the downloaded directory, you know have <> that <does whatever>/ Test it out using this command: <>
+In the downloaded directory, you now have `default.py` that <does whatever>/ Test it out using this command: <>

 Description of Objective function:
 ----------------------------------